Andylicious/CS115Rideshare/README.md

 Our application uses AngularJS’ ‘$http’ requests for the GET and POST request, and we’re using crossorigin.me as a cors proxy for the GET request, in order to get around the CORs issue.
 So far, POST request is not working for the average user, but once the application gets ported to their respective app stores (iOS and Android), users should be able to search for their classes successfully.

+If you’re a visitor on this repository, and it’s the Fall quarter, you may see a lot of broken, and dirty code.
+Our aim is to have a fully functional and well designed app by the tenth week, so bear with us and our development process!

 ##screenshots

 ![Alt text](screenshots/app1_screenshot.png?raw=true “Screenshot 1“)